TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/MonitorsThree.md

 <br />

-Machine MonitorsThree pwned!!
+Machine MonitorsThree fully pwned!

 I really love this machine.

-Explain all the exploitation details was difficult but I had leaerned a lot by doing it, hope you too.
+Explain all the exploitation details was difficult but I had learned a lot by doing it, I hope you did too.

 Keep hacking!❤️❤️